m8kin/course_udacity_python_intro/python_05_scripting.md

     - **SystemError**: Raised when the interpreter detects internal error.
     - **SystemExit**: Raised by the sys.exit() function.
     - **TypeError**: Raised when a function or operation is applied to an object of an incorrect type.
-    - **UnboundLocalError**: Raised when a reference is made to a local variable in a function or method, but no va**lue   - has been bound to that variable.
+    - **UnboundLocalError**: Raised when a reference is made to a local variable in a function or method, but no value - has been bound to that variable.
     - **UnicodeError**: Raised when a Unicode-related encoding or decoding Error occurs.
     - **UnicodeEncodeError**: Raised when a Unicode-related error occurs during encoding.
     - **UnicodeDecodeError**: Raised when a Unicode-related error occurs during decoding.